Zoe Karbonopsina: Regency

 When Leo died in 912, he was succeeded by his younger brother Alexander, who recalled Nicholas Mystikos and expelled Zoe from the palace.
 Shortly before his death, Alexander provoked a war with Bulgaria.
 Zoe returned upon Alexander's death in 913, but Nicholas forced her to enter the convent of St. Euphemia in Constantinople after obtaining the promise of the senate and the clergy not to accept her as empress.
 However, Nicholas' unpopular concessions to the Bulgarians later in the same year weakened his position and in 914 Zoe was able to overthrow Nicholas and replace him as regent.
 Nicholas was allowed to remain patriarch after reluctantly recognizing her as empress.
+After that, the empire was ruled in the name of "Constantine and Zoe", but it was temporarily governed solely by Zoe due to Constantine’s minority.

 Constantine VII recalls his mother from exile.

 Zoe governed with the support of imperial bureaucrats and the influential general Leo Phokas the Elder, who was her favorite.
 Zoe's first order of business was to revoke the concessions to Simeon I of Bulgaria, including the recognition of his imperial title and the arranged marriage between his daughter and Constantine VII.
 This renewed the war with Bulgaria, which began badly for the Byzantines who were distracted by military operations in Southern Italy and on the eastern frontier.
 In 915 Zoe's troops defeated an Arab invasion of Armenia, and made peace with the Arabs.
 This freed her hands to organize a major expedition against the Bulgarians, who had raided deep into Byzantine Thrace and captured Adrianople.
 The campaign was planned on a grand scale and intended the bribing and transportation of Pechenegs into Bulgaria by the imperial fleet from the north.

 However, the Pecheneg alliance failed, and Leo Phokas was crushingly defeated in the Battle of Anchialus and again at the Battle of Katasyrtai, both in 917.
 Zoe tried to ally with Serbia and the Magyars against Simeon.
 This also failed to produce any concrete results, and the Arabs, encouraged by the empire's weakness, renewed their raids.
 A humiliating treaty with the Emirate of Sicily, who were asked to help subdue revolts in Italy, did little to improve the position of Zoe and her supporters.